-- The syllabus is examined on the basis of the legislative position in England three months prior to the examination date.
-Where law and practice in Scotland differs, this will be explained in the primary text. - The syllabus printed here will be examined in 2004.
-Changes may be made to the syllabus to be examined in 2005 and these will be highlighted in the 2005 syllabuses.
+- The syllabus is examined on the basis of the legislative position in England three months prior to the examination date. - Where law and practice in Scotland differs, this will be explained in the primary text.

 1. Personal taxes

 1.1 Income Tax, Capital Gains Tax (CGT), Inheritance Tax (IHT): schedules, rates, allowances, exemptions, liability, collection